 - 1/2 teaspoon dried basil

-- In a Dutch oven, combine all ingredients; bring to a boil.
-Reduce heat; cover and simmer for 1-1/4 to 1-1/2 hours or until peas and vegetables are tender.
-Yield: 12 servings (3 quarts).
+- Place all ingredients in a Dutch oven; bring to a boil.
+Reduce heat; simmer, covered, 1-1/4 to 1-1/2 hours or until peas and vegetables are tender, stirring occasionally.

 Nutrition Facts1 cup: 202 calories, 2g fat (0 saturated fat), 14mg cholesterol, 396mg sodium, 33g carbohydrate (5g sugars, 11g fiber), 15g protein.
 Diabetic Exchanges: 2 starch, 1 lean meat.

 Follow along as we show you how to make these fantastic recipes from our archive.